MoodyBones/js-crash/homework/w6-testing/README.md

 Designer

 - can submit a request to be added to the inventory
-- name, seperate first and last names
+- [DONE] name, seperate first and last names
 - location, seperate city & country
   User
-- can view Designers by City
+- [DEVELOPING]can view Designers by Location
-- can view Designers by Country
+- can view Designers by City/Country
 - can view Designers by Skill
 - can view Designers Alphabetically
 - can view Designers Randomly (home & on refresh)